 - i The distribution company shall compare the cost of System Reliability Procurement measures, programs, and/or portfolios to the cost of the best alternative Utility Reliability Procurement option using all applicable costs enumerated in the RI Framework.
-The distribution company shall provide specific costs included in the Cost of System Reliability Procurement. - ii.
-At a minimum, the comparison shall include the applicable cost categories in a Total Resources Cost Test. - The distribution company shall describe which costs in the RI Framework were included in the cost of System Reliability Procurement and which costs are included in the alternative Utility Reliability Procurement.
+The distribution company shall provide specific costs included in the Cost of Energy Supply or and the Cost of Energy Efficiency or Conservation. - ii.
+At a minimum the comparison shall include the applicable cost categories in a Total Resources Cost Test. - The distribution company shall describe which costs in the RI Framework were included in the cost of System Reliability Procurement and which costs are included in the alternative Utility Reliability Procurement.
 For any categories that are not included in either, the distribution company shall describe why these categories are not included.